gorenje/erlang-red-unittesting-nodes/README.md

 ## Unit testing nodes for Erlang-RED

-Node-RED Nodes for testing flow correctness in the [Erlang-RED](https://github.com/gorenje/erlang-red) project.
+Node-RED Nodes for testing flow correctness in the [Erlang-Red](https://github.com/gorenje/erlang-red) project.

-These could be thought of the first Erlang-RED-first nodes!
-They provided limited functionality within Node-RED as they deal with testing of node functionality and nodes are assumed to work in Node-RED.
+These nodes provide the basis for the *unofficial* [Visual Unit Testing Suite (VUTS)](https://github.com/gorenje/erlang-red-flow-testsuite) for Node-RED.
+The test-suite aims to create a collection of visual unit tests for regression testing of existing behaviour.
+However the test-suite also provides a proof of correctness for projects that emulate Node-RED behaviour, for example [Erlang-Red](https://github.com/gorenje/erlang-red).

+Thus if others wish to implement a Node-RED engine in their favourite language, then implementing these nodes first and then loading this test-suite will provide a good roadmap for further development.
+For example.

 ## Assert Nodes